MT-Eurythmia/Eurythmia-server/mods/irc_modpack/irc/README.md

 You can also send private messages from IRC to in-game players.

-To do so, you must send a private message to the bot (set with the `irc.nick` option above), in the following format:
+To do it, you must send a private message to the bot (set with the `irc.nick` option above), in the following format:

 	@playername message